 They pick up cantankerous, Uncle Alfie in his wheelchair.
 Meanwhile, at the funeral, Daniel is unsure about his eulogy.
 Leading to an ongoing gag where all of the attendees ask him hopefully if his talented writer brother will be providing this.
 Including his mother and the country vicar.
 Which doesn’t do his morale much good as he’s a struggling writer.
 His brother meanwhile has confessed he’s broke using the last of his money on a 1st Class plane fare over.

 Simon starts feeling the effects of this drug on the way seeing everything in a vivid green and hallucinating at the most inappropriate times.
 Martha tells Troy, who confesses all her.. finding he’s dropped the pill bottle.
-Also at the funeral, we meet Peter (Peter Dinklage), a mysterious attendee who has a secret which he reveals to Daniel.
+Also at the funeral, we meet Peter (Peter Dinklage), a mysterious attendee who has a secret that he reveals to Daniel.
 Peter claims Daniel’s father wasn’t the happily married family man he appeared to be.
-After showing Daniel evidence around this, he asks for money from Daniel to ensure his silence.
+After showing Daniel evidence of this, he asks for money from Daniel to ensure his silence.

-As you will find from watching more of this witty, farcical movie, that our first impressions of this apparently normal British family aren’t true.
+As you will find from watching more of this witty, farcical movie, our first impressions of this apparently normal British family aren’t true.
 Each has its own to their little eccentricities and back story too.
 With every revelation or confession, each family encounter and full-blown disaster, it becomes more and more darkly fun to watch.
 Many of the family’s foibles and tales are linked together, with more complications added as the film progressed than the average episode of your favourite soap with just as many characters.
 If you must go for a pee, press pause!